Demand Modeling

 • Suppose true demand is \(q_1=f(p_1, p_2, \epsilon_1, \epsilon_2)\)

-• Suppose we use OLS to estimate \(q_1=\alpha + p_1\beta + \epsilon\)
+• Suppose firm 1 uses OLS to estimate \(q_1=\alpha + p_1\beta + \epsilon\)

 • We mistakenly believe that \(corr(p,\epsilon)==0\)

-Incorrect: corr(p_1,p_2)>0, and p2 omitted, hence p2 is in epsilon
+• Incorrect: \(corr(p_1,p_2)>0\), and \(p_2\) omitted, hence \(p_2\) is in epsilon

-• \(\hat{\beta}\) is biased to fit the model’s assumption that \(\sum p_1\epsilon=0\)
+• \(\hat{\beta}\) is biased to fit the OLS model’s assumption that \(\sum p_1\epsilon=0\)

 • Wrong \(\hat{\beta}\) means wrong demand curve slope